Claude AI Review 2026: Opus 4.8 Launches With 88.6% SWE-Bench And Dynamic Workflows

 A: No. Still.
 Use ChatGPT or dedicated image tools.

-Q: Is the free tier usable?
+Q: Is the free tier usable for testing Opus 4.8?

 Q: Is the $200/month Max tier worth it?